-10504144.....3 credits Students develop and apply the skills and abilities needed to deal constructively with stressors in the correctional field.
-Focuses on assessing individual stressors, analyzing the impact of stress, reducing stressors, and developing stresscoping mechanisms.
-Coping mechanisms include assertion, anger management, conflict resolution, time management, relaxation activities, and exercise and diet planning.
-Prerequisite: Admission to Corrections & Community Advocacy program 105047
+10504144.....3 credits Introduces the skills and abilities needed to deal constructively with the stress related to a field in criminal justice.
+Focuses on assessing individual sources of stress, analyzing the impact of that stress, and developing stress-coping mechanisms.
+Learners will explore coping mechanisms such as assertion, anger management, conflict resolution, time management, relaxation activities, and exercise and diet planning.

+Prerequisite: Admission to Criminal Justice-Studies program 105045 or Corrections & Community Advocacy program 105047 cosmetology